Michael Bennett explodes at reporter following Seahawks-Falcons game

 Seahawks defensive lineman Michael Bennett, frustrated during the game at Atlanta offensive linemen for what he appeared to think were dirty plays, exploded at a reporter after the Seahawks’ 36-20 loss to the Falcons.

-ATLANTA — Seahawks defensive lineman Michael Bennett, frustrated during the game at Atlanta offensive linemen for what he appeared to think were dirty plays, exploded at a reporter after the Seahawks’ 36-20 loss to the Falcons.
+ATLANTA — Seahawks defensive lineman Michael Bennett, frustrated during the game at Atlanta offensive linemen, exploded at a reporter after the Seahawks’ 36-20 loss to the Falcons.

-Bennett became upset when a reporter asked Bennett about not getting a pass rush against Falcons quarterback Matt Ryan.
+Bennett became upset when Bill Wixey of Q13 asked Bennett about not getting a pass rush against Falcons quarterback Matt Ryan.
 After Bennett said that “Matt Ryan is obviously the MVP of the NFL this year and made great plays,” a reporter said to Bennett, “You weren’t able to get as much pressure on him as you were…”

 “We got a lot of pressure,” Bennett said.
 “He threw the ball really fast.
 There was some busted stuff going on so obviously you don’t know football.
 He threw the ball pretty fast.
 He did his thing.
 We rushed as good as we could.
 Don’t point and say we didn’t do what we needed to do, OK?
 Don’t do that.